This Month in a Nutshell

 Top Dressing

-Top dressing is an advanced lawn care procedure to reduce thatch and smooth the lawn surface.
-If you are not a lawn nut then I suggest you don't need to bother!
+Top dressing is an advanced lawn care procedure that reduces thatch and smoothens the lawn’s surface.
+If you are not a lawn nut, then I suggest you don’t bother!

 If you are and growth is good, then you should be considering applications from now through September.
 Combine this with any other lawn renovation procedure you may wish to undertake.
 See top dressing advice.